Mieszko II the Fat: Reign

 Already in May 1241, Mieszko II began the reconstruction of the devastated territories by the Mongolian army.
 In 1241 Władysław, Mieszko II's younger brother, was declared an adult and able to govern; the Duchy of Opole-Racibórz escaped from the usual division, since Władysław was satisfied with the Duchy of Kalisz given to him by Henry II the Pious.
 Władysław's authority was soon threatened by the Dukes of Greater Poland, who wanted to retake this land.
 Further meetings between the brothers in order to find a way out of this difficulty (for example, on 25 March 1243 in Mechnicy near Koźle) didn't give positive results and in 1244, Władysław was forced to withdraw from Kalisz, maintaining only his rule over Wieluń, which ultimately also lost in 1249.

 In 1243, Mieszko II military supported his father-in-law Konrad I of Masovia in his struggle for the throne of Kraków.
 The Masovia-Opole forces were defeat, in part because the mutual distrust between both rulers, despite the fact that Mieszko II brought further retaliatory expeditions against Bolesław V the Chaste.
 The cooperation has brought tangible benefits only three years later when he took the fortress of Lelów.
 Mieszko II's suddenly death, however, prevent the permanent union of this land to the Duchy of Opole-Racibórz.

-In the internal politics, Mieszko II, tried (with little success) to continue his father's politics in the spread of settlements under the German law.
-The Duke paid particular care to the Teutonic Order, who acquired in Upper Silesia high-value properties.
-By the other hand, Miesko II didn't give any support to the monastery of Czarnowąsy near Opole, as revealed by the fact that he chose the Dominican monastery in Racibórz as his burial place.
+Mieszko II tried, with little success, to continue his father's politics in the spread of settlements under German law.
+The Duke paid particular care to the Teutonic Order, who acquired in Upper Silesia, high-value properties.